 These filters can work in two different ways.
-First, users can filter their search results as soon as they open an app by choosing a number of categories such as a type of item, size, color, style and fabric (for example, users can pick “coat”, “wool’, “red”).
-But it is also possible for an app to remember what users liked most often and to offer a personalised selection of goods.
+First, users can filter their search results as soon as they open an app by choosing a number of categories such as a type of item, size, color, style, and fabric (for example, users can pick “coat”, “wool’, “red”).
+But it is also possible for an app to remember what users liked most often and to offer a personalized selection of goods.

 [Fashion advice app concept designed at Yalantis]

 Another feature that users love is the ability to get push notifications if an item drops in price.
 If people see how an app can save them money, even if online shopping is not the app’s major feature, they are more likely to use it.

 People want to be able to share their looks with a community and get feedback before they make a purchase at the store.
 Providing more built-in capabilities for social network interactions in e-commerce and style advice apps should increase an app’s popularity - it has been statistically proven that people are more likely to spend money on things that have been approved by their friends or professional style experts.